LinkHM/BOTW-WII-U-FTP-Mod-File-Sorter/README.md

 # BOTW WII U FTP Mod File Sorter
 Sort LOZ: Breath of the Wild mods into folders corresponding to their FTPiiU install location

+Check the 'Releases' tab for the executable.

-PyQt5 is needed to use the GUI.
+PyQt5 is needed to use the GUI if running from source.

-sortmodfiles.py can be used without the gui in a command line.
+sortmodfiles.py can also be used without the gui in a command line.

 Usage: python sortmodfiles.py [content dir of mod]